palmerusaf/memespace/CONVENTIONS.md

 ## Root Dir

+Rule: root dir should have the following directories and files:

+- app
+- components
+- public
+- config files/folders
+- license
+- README.md
+- CONVENTIONS.md

+Rule: root dir should not have:

+- specialized dirs for imgs styles etc...

+Reason: grouping files that are used together is easier to reason than files that are simply the same type

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## App Dir

+Rule: only keep files here that are part of the next 13 app [file convention](https://beta.nextjs.org/docs/routing/fundamentals#the-app-directory)

+Reason: Keeping related components here requires the use of '()' surrounding folders which is awkward and causes route bugs if omitted.
+Also, keeping app pages/routes concerns separate from components concerns is a good balance of abstraction and makes layout, and pages easier to find.

+Rule: Keep nesting at two levels ie app/foo/bar

+Reason: More than two levels of nesting is harder to reason about.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Components Dir

 <p align="right">(<a href="#top">back to top</a>)</p>